 hello again!! i’m glad you found it useful!

-and that’s a good question! i actually avoided drawing in photoshop until this past summer because i couldn’t figure out how to blend brushes. i would not reccomend the smudge brush. you can use it if you want but i would like to gently steer you away from that as a main blending tool
+and that’s a good question! i actually avoided drawing in photoshop until this past summer because i couldn’t figure out how to blend brushes. i would not reccomend the smudge tool. you can use it if you want but i would like to gently steer you away from that as a main blending tool

 so first of all make sure pen pressure is working with your photoshop. mine wasn’t and that’s why i was having so much trouble. basically if there is no change in opacity or size of the strokes no matter how hard or light your strokes are then pen pressure is not working (not assuming you don’t know how pen pressure works, i just didn’t realize that because i thought photoshop brushes were just shit). i can’t remember what i did to fix it but i googled it.